 - In Pokémon, Mimikyu from the seventh generation is a Ghost/Fairy dual type Pokémon that tries to emulate Pikachu, the Series Mascot, in order to be loved.

-- One of the people Agent 47 can impersonate in HITMAN: Season One's final mission is a wealthy CEO who has come to the GAMA hospital for plastic surgery to look like a famous male model.
-A male model who was in the first mission and looks like (and can also be impersonated by) 47.
-If you cross paths with him, he'll briefly act starstruck at meeting the real model, before assuming that you're just another guy getting the same surgery he is and get pissed at you for "stealing his idea".
+- One of the people Agent 47 can impersonate in Hitman (2016) is a wealthy CEO who has come to the luxury GAMA hospital for plastic surgery to look like male model Helmut Kruger.
+Kruger had appeared in the first mission of the game and looks almost identical to (and can also be impersonated by) 47.
+If 47 paths with him, he'll briefly act starstruck at meeting Kruger, before he realizes 47 is a mere look alike and will then get pissed at him for "stealing his idea".

 - This is part of what's going on between Kuchiki Toko and Mizuhara Toko in Kara no Shoujo.